4d/docs/docs/FormObjects/list_overview.md

 ## Modifiable element

-You can control whether an item in a hierarchical list can be modified by the user.
-If an item in a hierarchical list is modifiable, the user can edit it by using the **Alt+click**(Windows) / **Option+click** (macOS) shortcut, or by carrying out a long click on the text of the item.
-If you populate a hierarchical list using a list created in the Lists editor, you control whether an item in a hierarchical list is modifiable using the **Modifiable Element** option in the Lists editor.
+You can control whether hierarchical list items can be modified by the user by using the **Alt+click**(Windows) / **Option+click** (macOS) shortcut, or by carrying out a long click on the text of the item.

+- Whatever the hierarchical list data source, you can control the whole object with the [Enterable](properties_Entry.md#enterable) property.

+- In addition, if you populate the hierarchical list using a list created in the Lists editor, you control whether an item in a hierarchical list is modifiable using the **Modifiable Element** option in the Lists editor.
 For more information, see [Setting list properties](https://doc.4d.com/4Dv17R6/4D/17-R6/Setting-list-properties.300-4354625.en.html).

-Hierarchical lists can be created entirely by programming (via the `New list` or `Copy list` commands) or using lists defined in the List editor in Design mode (Load list command).

-The contents and appearance of hierarchical lists are managed by programming using the commands of the "Hierarchical Lists" theme.
-Certain specific appearance characteristics can also be set using the generic commands of the Object Properties theme (see below).

-You can also associate hierarchical list references with form object choice lists (sources, required values and excluded values) using the [OBJECT SET LIST BY REFERENCE](https://doc.4d.com/4Dv17R6/4D/17-R6/OBJECT-SET-LIST-BY-REFERENCE.301-4311390.en.html) or [OBJECT SET LIST BY NAME](https://doc.4d.com/4Dv17R6/4D/17-R6/OBJECT-SET-LIST-BY-NAME.301-4311380.en.html) command.

 ## Supported Properties